Middle Tennessee: Counties

 The Official Tourism Website of Tennessee has a definition of Middle Tennessee slightly different from the legal definition; the website includes Cumberland County while excluding Grundy and Sequatchie counties.

 Population and demographics

 Middle Tennessee is the largest in area and most populated of the state's three Grand Divisions.
 At the 2020 census it had 2,883,086 inhabitants living in its 41 counties, an increase of 427,175, or 17.39%, over the 2010 figure of 2,455,911 inhabitants.
 This represented the region's largest net population increase in history.
-Its population was 41.72 percent of the state's total.
+Its population was 41.72% of the state's total.
 Its population density was 169.50 PD/sqmi, making it the second-most densely populated Grand Division, behind East Tennessee.
 Prior to the 2010 census, Middle Tennessee was the second-most populous of the state's Grand Divisions, behind East Tennessee.

 Cities and metropolitan areas

 Nashville, the state's capital and largest city, is located in north-central Middle Tennessee.
 It has nearly 700,000 residents, and anchors a 13-county metropolitan area with about 2 million residents that has been Tennessee's largest since the early 1990s.
 Clarksville, with a population of about 170,000, is Middle Tennessee's second-largest city and the fifth-largest statewide.
 It is located in the northwest corner of the region near Kentucky.
 Murfreesboro, located about 35 mi southeast of Nashville, is Middle Tennessee's third-largest city, with more than 150,000 residents.
 It is also the sixth-largest city in Tennessee and the largest suburb of Nashville.
 Other important suburbs of Nashville include Franklin, Hendersonville, Smyrna, Spring Hill, Gallatin, Mount Juliet, Lebanon, Columbia, Dickson, and Springfield.

 In addition to the Nashville and Clarksville metropolitan areas, Cookeville, located in the eastern part of the region, and Shelbyville, located about 50 mi southeast of Nashville, anchor important population centers in Middle Tennessee.
 Other important cities in the region include Manchester, McMinnville, Tullahoma, Winchester, Lewisburg, and Lawrenceburg.